SeaGate Terminals, LLC announces the acquisition of a premier 44 acre deepwater bulk and break-bulk Terminal in Chesapeake, VA .

 Southern States Chemical receives ISO recertification.

-SeaGate Handling completes the construction of the #5 Bulk Warehouse.
+SeaGate Terminals, LLC completes the construction of the #5 Bulk Warehouse.

-Kevin Glover is elected President of SeaGate Handling.
+Kevin Glover is elected President of SeaGate Terminals, LLC.

-SeaGate Handling signs a long term land lease agreement for the construction of a liquid fertilizer import terminal.
+SeaGate Terminals, LLC signs a long term land lease agreement for the construction of a liquid fertilizer import terminal.
 The agreement also includes an operating contract for SeaGate.

 Southern States Phosphate and Fertilizer purchases seven waterfront acres adjacent to its Savannah facility, thereby creating a 105-acre industrial facility with direct access to deepwater for the construction of a second berth.